 Stomach acid is not always a villain, and when you look at possible causes for your GERD, you may find that diet and lifestyle habit improvements can significantly lessen your misery.

-There are at least 2 studies that show that probiotics can help with reflux.
+There are at least 2 studies that show that GERD and probiotics may be a good combination.

 In one 30-day study with infants who kept spitting up, probiotics reduced their gas, sped up stomach emptying and diminished the frequency of regurgitation by 75%.
 The probiotic used was Lactobacillus reuteri DSM 17938 at a dosage of 100 million cfu/day.